jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 numerical should be mentioned in this screen, too.

 Some games have specific equipment split into a different submenu, especially if it's related to a distinctive game mechanic.
-Final Fantasy 6 has the _Relic_ submenu, which is essentially special equipment that can drastically alter a character's behavior in battle; Golden Sun has the _Djinn_ submenu, where magical creatures can be assigned to party members in order to drastically change their abilities and stats.
-Similar to these is Final Fantasy 7's _Materia_ submenu, where special items callled _Materia_ can be assigned to characters to customize their skillset.
+Final Fantasy VI has the _Relic_ submenu, which is essentially special equipment that can drastically alter a character's behavior in battle; Golden Sun has the _Djinn_ submenu, where magical creatures can be assigned to party members in order to drastically change their abilities and stats.
+Similar to these is Final Fantasy VII's _Materia_ submenu, where special items callled _Materia_ can be assigned to characters to customize their skillset.

 The Pokémon games are a special case: the equipment system is greatly